klahrich/chiefhustler/content/posts/vaccine-thoughts.md

 Now that I think about it, if I'm an idiot, then in a life or death situation, I _should_ follow the majority.

+**Update (2021-08-04)**

+I honestly don't know what the right thing to do is.

+I don't believe that taking the vaccine comes with any significant individual risk at all, on the contrary.

+But at the same time, I have found hints [here](https://www.newsweek.com/lambda-covid-variant-1000-cases-us-shows-vaccine-resistance-1615668) and [there](https://reliefweb.int/report/world/two-thirds-epidemiologists-warn-mutations-could-render-current-covid-vaccines) that the vaccine could have limited power to fight mutated versions of the virus a year or so from now, in which case I'd rather trust my body to do what the human body has been doing forever: adapt and survive.

+On the other hand, [some scientists have argued](https://www.scientificamerican.com/article/the-coronavirus-variants-dont-seem-to-be-highly-variable-so-far/) that there are only so many dangerous mutations possible in the spike protein of the virus.
+In other words, there isn't as high a chance as we might think of immune escape.

+It appears there is no consensus on the subject among the scientific community.

+This is a high-pressure situation where the information is incomplete and blurry.
+I don't have time to gather enough expertise to make the picture clearer.
+So I have to make a call now, like everybody else.

+If I take the vaccine, the known risk is extremely small.
+I will be fairly well protected against the known variants.

+If I don't take the vaccine, the known risk is not as minuscule, but it's still very small.

+On the other hand, I feel that the unknown risk from the vaccine is much bigger.

+Moreoever, there is no ethical dilemna at play, since contrary to what many seem to believe, vaccinated people can also shed the virus and transmit it to others.

+Finally, whether I get the vaccine or not, I still intend to practice social distancing and avoid crowds and indoors as much as I can.
+I want to get back to normal life as much as the next guy.
+But you know what, I'm sure the English people also wanted to go back to normal life when Hitler was bombarding them on a daily basis.
+Sometimes you just have to wait it out.

+So in this situation, and as stupid as it may seem, my decision is to wait and see.

+**Update (2021-08-05)**

+While thinking about what I wrote yesterday, I realized that what I'm looking for, more than the decision itself, is a framework that I could reuse in any situation where I have to make decisions under pressure and with incomplete information.

+But before I detail my framework, I just want to clarify something.
+It's the idea that non-vaccinated people represent a danger to their community in a way that vaccinated poeple do not.
+That idea, which is causing some extreme positions (especially among the vaccinated, which is weird), is simply not supported by the facts.
+The current vaccines are not perfect.
+While they reduce both the incidence and severity of the virus, vaccinated people can still transport and shed the virus just like the non-vaccinated.

+With that out of the way, here's the three-pronged high-level framework that I'm using to make my decision in this case, and I'm hoping it'll be useful beyond the context of the pandemic.

+- **Known vs unknown risk:** in the case of the virus, known risk is small whether I vaccinate or not.
+But unknown risk is much bigger with the vaccine.

+- **Bayesian thinking:** assuming that both sides are equally-likely to be wrong _a priori_, and given the incentives and emotions at play, which side is more likely to be wrong _a posteriori_?
+Seeing how the vaccine side has basically turned into an angry mob with the politics behind them, I think they are more likely to make a judgement error (consciously or not).

+- **Irreversible actions:** is one of the two choices irreversible?
+Yes, taking the vaccine is irreversible.
+Waiting is not.

+While everything written above is very specific to the current context, I think the criteria above are reusable for any decision that invovles risk.